dVaGaymer/rayplot/README.md

 Graph plotter using raylib

 # TODO:
--	Redefine default global default values
+-	Zoom and pan functions
+-	Check destroy_axis
 -	Review sizes and how the adapt to graph size
--	Check destroy_axis